frnklnchng/conjure/proposal.md

-# evoke
+# conjure

 ## Overview
-evoke is a dynamic music visualizer created using p5.js. evoke will analyze the frequency, amplitude, time, and other aspects of the input signal, and reactively draw and transform based on this data taken from the signal using p5.js.
+conjure is a dynamic music visualizer created using p5.js. conjure will analyze the frequency, amplitude, time, and other aspects of the input signal, and reactively draw and transform based on this data taken from the signal using p5.js.

 Users will be able to alter aspects of the visualization such as sensitivity, etc.

 ## Functionality

-In evoke, users will be able to:
+In conjure, users will be able to:

 - [ ] Select a local music file to be parsed
 - [ ] Alter the sensitivity of the visualizations